BDC Hamburger Icon

 TipBottom line

-If you have a loyalty program, use beacons to encourage satisfied customers to write positive reviews of your business or products while they’re in your store.
+If you have a loyalty program, use beacons to help generate good customer reviews by encouraging satisfied customers to write positive reviews of your business or products while in your store.

 4. The real estate industry uses beacons to help buyers and sellers.